 Going back to my situation, I find myself wanting to do both- keeping Oky’s legacy while also continuing to build my own life and story.

-Now, Bobo Lie (as the huge Efferin-Lie clan) calls her, can’t recollect clearly who she is.
-Due to her dementia, she has no idea what day, time, or year it is.
-She has no teeth.
-But she doesn’t need teeth anymore because her food is all soft porridge-like meals.
+In the last years of her life, Bobo Lie (as the huge Efferin-Lie clan) calls her, can’t recollect clearly who she is.
+Due to her dementia, she had no idea what day, time, or year it is.
+She had no teeth.
+But she didn’t need teeth anymore because her food is all soft porridge-like meals.

 She was one good cook.